bloominstituteoftechnology/node-db1-project/queries.md

 ## Find all customers that live in London, Madrid, or Brazil.

-## Find all customers that include the word "market" in the name.

 ## Add a customer record for _"The Shire"_, the contact name is _"Bilbo Baggins"_ the address is _ -"1 Hobbit-Hole"_ in _"Bag End"_, postal code _"111"_ and the country is _"Middle Earth"_.

 ## Update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.